jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/demo.md

 I've had issues collecting enough traces for this, as it takes a very long to transfer data from the oscilloscope I have to the Pi or my laptop; I can only capture about one trace every 18 minutes, and I need hundreds or ideally thousands, before I can see any results.
 Comparing by eye so far, however, I've seen no significant differences in CPU voltage traces between CRP enabled and disabled.

+Here you can see that after averaging the blue and orange traces, features disappear, because I haven't managed to line up the clock cycles of each of the traces yet.

+## Conclusions

+I'm not sure whether lack of CC2541 crowbar was due to time constraints or impossibility for this method, but I'm leaning towards the latter.
+I believe the crowbar glitch is not possible because there does not seem to be a firmware bootloader in protected memory that can be affected by glitching the CPU.

+Voltage glitching is made more accessible with the Pico Debug ‘n’ Dump.
+If the resistor was the correct spec, I’d have managed to glitch the nRF52832 with far less troubleshooting, probably within a few days, or even under an hour, with a basic setup guide and more comprehensive pin descriptions.
+The GIAnT is a much more complex and versatile device, which gives it a lot of value when it comes to discovering which type of glitch will work best for a microcontroller.

 ## What I'd have done differently

 For some things, it's hard to say, because I've learned a lot for the first time in this project.